SQLMenace/CommonTasks/SQLServer/What-is-currently--running.md

-Here is a query that can be used to find out what is currently going on on the DB server
+Here is a query that can be used to find out what is currently going on on the DB server.
+These is for user processes only, if you want system processes as well take out sp.is_user_process = 1

 ```SQL